IDCI-Consulting/MetastazBundle/README.md

         }

         /**
-         * Get metastaz_template_name
+         * Generates an identifier referring to this
+         * model class within Metastaz
          *
          * @return string
          */
         public function getMetastazTemplateName()
         {
-            // You have to set the Template Name that correspond to this object
+            /* You must define a Template Name for this object */
             // return get_class($this);
             return 'TemplateName';
         }